Search waiting | Matsusada Precision

 Ripple

 Ripple is a wave synchronized with the switching frequency and/or input frequency added to the output voltage.
 Ripple is usually expressed in peak-to-peak terms.
-When a capacitor is added to the output of a switching power supply, the composition of the ripple synchronized with the switching frequency becomes smaller, but the composition synchronized with the input frequency shall be the same.
+When a capacitor is added to the output of a switching power supply, the component of the ripple synchronized with the switching frequency becomes smaller, but the composition synchronized with the input frequency remains the same.
 For series regulators, the ripple is only the noise synchronized with the input frequency.

 a relationship between ripple and noise in the standards